AuroraLegacy/elements/.github/CONTRIBUTING.md

 * Collaborations between Wizards of the Coast and a third party. <sup>1</sup> <sup>2</sup> <sup>3</sup>

 <sup>1</sup> some material might require features not supported by the Aurora Builder, these materials will be reviewed on case-by-case basis<br>
-<sup>2</sup> this material is being approved on a case-by-case basis
+<sup>2</sup> this material is being approved on a case-by-case basis<br>
-<sup>3</sup> mostly will be categorized under Third Party due to the lesser known and generally unallowed nature of the material
+<sup>3</sup> mostly will be categorized under Third Party due to the lesser known and generally unallowed nature of the material<br>

 <a name="scope-out"></a>
 ### Out of the Project Scope